-- We have implemented, or in the process of implementing, the use of optical gas imaging (infrared cameras) for our operations in the Uinta, Green River, Permian and Williston Basins.
-In the Upper Green River Basin Ozone Non-Attainment Area, our operations are inspected with infrared cameras a minimum of twice a year.
-Operations in other areas are inspected when they are placed into service and as-needed thereafter.
+- We have implemented, or in the process of implementing, the use of optical gas imaging (infrared cameras) for our operations in the Uinta, Permian and Williston Basins.
+Our operations are inspected when they are placed into service and as-needed thereafter.
 In addition, audio, visual, and olfactory inspections are used to detect fugitive emissions from equipment leaks.
 These inspections are conducted whenever operators or personnel are at the facilities.

 Natural gas is the cleanest-burning fossil fuel due to its comparatively low emissions of carbon dioxide, sulfur oxides and nitrogen oxides.
 Therefore, its increased use in power generation is contributing to reduced greenhouse gas emissions.
 Data from the Environmental Protection Agency’s annual Greenhouse Gas Reporting Program demonstrates that greenhouse gas emissions are at the lowest levels in the U.S. since 1994.

 Green completions are a common practice at QEP.
 It’s good for the environment and for our business — allowing us to reduce emissions while bringing more gas to the market.